Rare Species Guide User Survey

 MNTaxa is the MNDNR's list of the vascular plant species that have been documented in Minnesota.
 For each taxon listed, MNTaxa provides full scientific name, including family, genus, species, and variety or subspecies (when applicable).
-Other attributes available include: whether the species is introduced to Minnesota; current status according to Minnesota's Endangered Species Statute and associated Rules; physiognomy; and the counties and subcounties (220 kb) in which the species has been documented.
+Other available attributes include: whether the species is introduced to Minnesota, physiognomy, and the counties and subcounties (220 kb) in which the species has been documented.

 MNTaxa is used by the MNDNR to organize data in various plant and vegetation databases and to generate regional or county checklists for survey work, projects, and reports.

 The scientific names in MNTaxa are based on the published volumes of Flora of North America North of Mexico, (Flora of North America Editorial Committee, 1993–, Oxford University Press, New York).
 Trees and Shrubs of Minnesota (Smith, 2018) and Ferns and Lycophytes of Minnesota (Smith, 2023).
 For species not yet published by FNA, nomenclature follows that of Gleason & Cronquist's Manual of Vascular Plants of Northeastern United States and Adjacent Canada.

 These maps reflect vouchered specimens present in herbarium collections at the University of Minnesota Herbarium, a division of the Bell Museum of Natural History on the St. Paul campus, and select plant families (Cyperaceae, Orchidaceae, and ferns) from the Olga Lakela Herbarium at University of Minnesota Duluth.